-Horse racing equipment such as shadow rolls and blinkers can look somewhat freakish on horses as they charge to the winning post during high-profile races.
+Horse racing equipment such as a shadow roll and blinkers can look somewhat freakish on horses as they charge to the winning post during high-profile races.

 After all, for most new horse racing betting fans, the reasons for why horses wear such weird head equipment isn’t often explained.

 But that’s why Paddy Power is here to explain everything you need to know about shadow rolls, as part of our Demystifying Racing series.
 So, what exactly are these strange cushions of sheepskin over the noses of horses, and why are they so often in use?

 WHAT IS A SHADOW ROLL?